Slack Integration Guide | PagerDuty

 - If prompted, click Authorize Integration.

-- On the Slack Workspaces mapping screen, click Connect a new Workspace to connect your PagerDuty account to your Slack workspace.
+- On the Slack Workspaces mapping screen, click Add Workspace to connect your PagerDuty account to your Slack workspace.
 Connecting your PagerDuty account to your Slack workspace ensures that the PagerDuty bot is present and that PagerDuty slash commands can be executed from any Slack channel.

-- Authorize the PagerDuty for Slack integration.
-Ensure the correct workspace is selected in the
+- Ensure the correct workspace is selected in the dropdown.

-Required User PermissionsYou will only be able to add connections to channels that you have Slack permissions for.
+Required User PermissionsYou will only be able to configure channels that you have Slack permissions for.
 If you do not have the appropriate Slack permissions for a channel, it will not appear in search results.
 If you need permissions to access a Slack channel, contact your Slack administrator.

-Private Slack ChannelsIf you add a connection to a private Slack channel, the PagerDuty app (@pagerduty) will be automatically added to the channel.
+Private Slack ChannelsIf you connect a private Slack channel, the PagerDuty app (@pagerduty) will be automatically added to the channel.
 If the PagerDuty app is thereafter manually removed from that channel, it will cause the automatic deletion of the connection between the PagerDuty service or team and that Slack channel, and no subsequent incident notifications will be received in the channel.

 | Field | Value |